This story is part of War in Ukraine, CNET’s coverage of events there and of the wider effects on the world.

 Adobe: The maker of Photoshop and other software stopped all new sales and services in Russia, including its software for creative pros and its website analytics tools, citing “our civic and moral responsibility to support democracy and humanity” and government sanctions.
 In addition, the company cut off access to its cloud services for Russia’s government-controlled media outlets.

-Airbnb: The room-rental service has suspended all operations in Russia and Belarus and has said its nonprofit subsidiary will waived host and guest fees for bookings in Ukraine, as people worldwide use Airbnb as a way to provide income directly to Ukrainians by, as The Guardian put it, “paying but not staying.”to 100,000 Ukrainian refugees.
-It’s also
+Airbnb: The room-rental service has suspended all operations in Russia and Belarus and has said its nonprofit subsidiary will offer free temporary housing to 100,000 Ukrainian refugees.
+It’s also waived host and guest fees for bookings in Ukraine, as people worldwide use Airbnb as a way to provide income directly to Ukrainians by, as The Guardian put it, “paying but not staying.”

 Amazon: The online giant suspended shipments of all retail products to customers in Russia and Belarus, and suspended access to Prime Video for users in Russia.

-Apple: The tech giantin Russia and is halting online transactions, including limiting Apple Pay in the country.
+Apple: The tech giant stopped selling its products in Russia and is halting online transactions, including limiting Apple Pay in the country.
 Additionally, it has disabled some Apple Maps features in Ukraine to protect civilians.

 AWS: Though AWS doesn’t have data centers or offices in Russia, it’s stopped allowing new sign-ups for the service in Russia and Belarus, saying it’ll suspend accounts where customers are “using AWS services to threaten, incite, promote or actively encourage violence, terrorism or other serious harm.”
 Customers using AWS in Russia include companies that are headquartered elsewhere but have development teams in Russia.

-BMW, Ford, GM, Honda: Several automakers have.
+BMW, Ford, GM, Honda: Several automakers have scaled back their operations in Russia.
 BMW will stop local production in Kaliningrad and halt exports to Russia.
 Ford is suspending its operations in Russia “effective immediately, until further notice.”
 GM is suspending business in Russia.
 Honda has suspended exports there.